 Description: Tales of gods, heroes, and monsters from Greek Mythology are those which we have all loved from our youth.
 This one-semester senior elective English course will focus on the mythology of the Olympian gods and their interaction with humans, in heroic sagas and quests (Hercules, Jason, Trojan War, Odysseus), and in the famous figures within the ancient families (Atreus, Oedipus).
 How mythology has manifested itself in ancient drama, in our everyday language, and in European art will form key components of the course.
-Special topics include the development of ancient drama, the nature of sacrifice for ancient peoples, and visual analysis of ancient Greek vase paintings.
+Special topics include the development of ancient drama, the nature of sacrifice for ancient peoples, and an individualized research project.
 Roman mythology and an introduction to Norse mythology will also be covered.